 |Does the treatment require a hospital stay?||In some cases, Gamma Knife treatment could require an overnight hospital stay.||CyberKnife treatment does not require an overnight stay at the hospital.
 No recovery time needed.|

 |How soon can I get back to my normal life after treatment?||Return to normal activities after 24 hours.
 Side effects may include local pain and swelling in the scalp, headache, nausea, seizures, loss of balance, vision problems.||CyberKnife patients can return to normal activities immediately, with fewer side effects than conventional treatments.|

-As you can begin to see, CyberKnife is one of the most recent innovations in the treatment of cancer, giving new hope especially to those with inoperable tumors or who are not candidates for surgery.
-CyberKnife can offer you a non-invasive, highly-effective radiation therapy that targets your tumors, leaving your healthy cells alone.
-It gives you more flexibility and mobility than traditional systems, while still enhancing pinpoint accuracy.
-Please check out what other patients have to say about Orange County CyberKnife and meet our cancer specialists.
-We are conveniently located between Long Beach and Newport Beach in Fountain Valley, California, and serve all of Orange County.
-Contact us anytime at (714) 962-7100 to schedule your visit about your particular case and answer all of your questions.
+CyberKnife is one of the most recent innovations in cancer treatment, giving new hope to those with inoperable tumors or who are not candidates for surgery.
+CyberKnife can offer a non-invasive, highly-effective radiation therapy that targets your tumors, leaving your healthy cells alone.
+Please feel free to read what other patients have to say about Orange County CyberKnife and meet our cancer specialists.
+Contact our cancer care team anytime at (714) 962-7100 to schedule your visit about your particular case and answer all of your questions.
 We look forward to hearing from you and helping you through this difficult time.